-One of the key activities of the PCLG Secretariat is to collect information on poverty-conservation issues and collate these in one site for PCLG members.
+One of the key activities of the PCLG is to collect information on poverty-conservation issues for our network members.
 Browse the Resources section of this website to find more information on publications, organisations, initiatives, events and much more - all relevant to poverty-conservation issues.

 The PCLG periodically organises or supports learning events that tackle key issues of relevance to Learning Group members.